two doctor of clinical psychology graduate students in black cap and gowns take a photo at graduation

 Learn about tuition and fees for our 120-hour PsyD program, as well as your financial aid options.
 The program includes practicum and internship courses.

 A number of graduate assistantships are available to support PsyD students through tuition assistance.
 The assistantships are awarded each year based on availability and student skills.
 Approximately 40% of students are funded by graduate assistantships at some point in their training.
-Notably, for the 2022-2023 and 2023-2024 years, all PsyD students who requested an assistantship received one.
 Applicants requesting to be considered for a graduate assistantship will complete the application during the interview process.

 Spalding ELC Building